kilian-m/parameterized_club/README.md

 ### Handle:
 - Nylon/PA12 (https://fiberlogy.com/de/filamente/nylon-pa12/)
 - PA is semiflex so it has some give but should be not so brittle that it breaks
+- I get a matte surface finish from this which feels very nice

 ### Body:
 - PP (https://www.3djake.de/fiberlogy/pp-light-green, https://www.3djake.de/formfutura/centaur-pp-natural, https://www.ppprint.de/produkt/p-filament-721-mint-green/), formfutura seems to have the best layer adhesion